UnofficialCrusaderPatch/UCP3-GUI/README.md

-# UCP3 GUI written in electron
+# UCP3 GUI written using tauri